didiersmith/steve/chapters/the-dogs-of-war.md

 ## 0. The Dogs of War

+Steve announced the unexpected development to Murdoch.
+He tried not to breathe as Murdoch took a long, thoughtful drag on a cigarette and exhaled the smoke all over his enormous, wood-paneled office.

-"It wasn't in the spec, but I guess it's a step in the right direction" Murdoch conceded.
-"It's hard to imagine someone winning an interstellar war if they can't wargame scenarios in their mind."
+"It wasn't in the spec," Murdoch said, "but I guess it's a step in the right direction.
+It's hard to imagine someone winning an interstellar war if they can't wargame scenarios in their mind."

-Steve beamed internally.
+Steve beamed.
 This was high praise, coming from Murdoch.

 "You've got other problems, though."